hildaaaa/pycon-tdd/step-by-step-guide.md

 3. Run the test

-   1. In your project folder, you can run `python3 -m unittest test_string_mummifier.py`
+   In your project folder, you can run `python3 -m unittest test_string_mummifier.py`

-   2. See that the test fails (Red Stage!)
+   See that the test fails for the right reason.
+(Red Stage!)
+You should get a similar error as below:

+   `AssertionError: '' != None`

-4. Fix the test by implementing the simplest possible logic in the mummify method
+4. Fix the test by implementing the simplest possible logic in the mummify method in order to pass the test.

    ```python
    class StringMummifier: